Reliance Foundation Youth Sports

 Reliance Foundation Youth Sports (RFYS) is a program spearheaded by the Reliance Foundation, the non-profit and CSR arm of Reliance Industries.
 It focuses on promoting youth sports in India, particularly at the school and collegiate levels.
-Currently eight cities are participating in this initiative, with the long-term goal of creating a sports association similar to the NCAA in the United States.
-In 2015, Reliance Foundation also launched Reliance Foundation Young Champs (RFYC), a program to develop football talent in India.
+Currently, eight cities are participating in this initiative, with the long-term goal of creating a sports association similar to the NCAA in the United States.
+In 2015, the Reliance Foundation also launched Reliance Foundation Young Champs (RFYC), a program to develop football talent in India.
 The program is linked to the eight cities participating in the Indian Super League, and the respective teams conduct grassroots initiatives to support RFYC.

 Launch

 Reliance Foundation Youth Sports was digitally launched on 23 July 2016 by Narendra Modi, the current Prime Minister of India.
 The launch was live-streamed on the official website.
 The Prime Minister also interacted with young footballers from eight cities via video conference.